The UK government has announced future plans to remove reporting requirements for businesses with fewer than 500 employees.

 Posting on Twitter, John Carruthers said: “De-regulation of companies with fewer than 500 employees.
 What could go wrong?
 Any company just over 500 might look to shed staff, so job losses.
 Where does health and safety fit into this?
 So many questions and concerns.”

 Martin Tiplady, CEO of Chameleon People Solutions, said measures should be put in place to stop businesses taking advantage of the new rules.

 He told HR magazine: “Any reduction in the amount of red tape for small businesses is welcome especially when one considers the amount of time such measures takes currently.
 But I do worry that the new definition of small business – can 500 employees really be regarded as small? – means that there will be some abuses in what most would regard as significantly sized businesses.

 “I do believe that some form of protocol is needed to not let these businesses off a hook so easily.
-Nothing heavy or complex, just something that keeps their discipline in the areas that matters such as gender pay reporting were intended to overcome.”
+Nothing heavy or complex, just something that keeps their discipline in the areas that matter.”

 This article was updated on 7 October.